-RAD 816-01 Nuclear Medicine, Molecular Imaging and Theranostics (4 cr)
+RAD 816 Nuclear Medicine, Molecular Imaging and Theranostics

 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): Kaiser Hospital-Roseville, Sacramento
+Ed. & Affiliated Institutions Location(s): Kaiser-Roseville & Sacramento

-4-week rotation.
 Students will demonstrate knowledge of Nuclear Medicine items which pertain to USMLE Step 2. and the ability to tackle what is the next step imaging test asked on standardized examinations.
 Students will perform the ability to manage Hyperthyroid patients and gather a focused history on patients with Hyperthyroidism.
 Students will be able to describe the appropriate utilization of cardiac imaging guidelines and Fleishner criteria for management of pulmonary nodules (both solid and subsolid).
 Students will show knowledge of basics of PET, molecular imaging and theranostics.
 (Pre-requisite: COM 711; COM 761)